Labor Union and Employee Welfare

 - Stay ahead: Always work on something new by thinking one step ahead.
 Think and move forward together.

 - Be assertive: Each member should be assertive with leadership.

-We will go one step further when engaging in activities and making proposals to the company, aiming for treatment and a work environment which is appropriate for a leading trading company.
+We will go one step further when engaging in activities, and having negotiations with and making proposals to the company, aiming for treatment and a work environment which is appropriate for a leading trading company.